 Understanding the differences, benefits, and limitations of direct-wire tethers and radio controls is what allows LOR's in-house team of engineers to create best-in-class radio control technology that puts worker safety first while cutting down labor costs and increasing profit.

-If you find yourself wanting more upon finishing this episode, be sure to check out Fritz's other appearance on Evolution in Controls: LOR Mobile Controls Creates Reliable Radio Communication for Off-Highway Equipment Manufacturers and all of the other EIC episodes.
+Check out Fritz's other appearance on Evolution in Controls: LOR Mobile Controls Creates Reliable Radio Communication for Off-Highway Equipment Manufacturers.
 You can also learn more about LOR Mobile Controls on their website!